Hexo NexT Theme Supports Custom CDN Service Providers

 custom_cdn_url: https://unpkg.zhimg.com/${npm_name}@${version}/${npm_file}

-In essence, the solution involves modifying NexT’s CDN Settings configuration with an expansion option to support personalized CDN service providers.
-However, due to the large number of resources involved, haphazard replacement could result in resource unavailability.
-Therefore, for the time being, ‘jsdelivr | unpkg | cdnjs’ were selected as mainland mirror sites.
-This ensures the minimal alteration and compatibility.
+Essentially, the solution involves modifying NexT’s CDN Settings configuration, expanding options to support personalized CDN service providers.
+However, due to the extensive resources involved, random replacement may lead to resource unavailability.
+Therefore, jsdelivr | unpkg | cdnjs mainland mirror sites were chosen for minimal changes and ensured compatibility.

 vendors: